ethitter/WP-Revisions-Control/readme.txt

 == Description ==

 WordPress 3.6 allows users to control how many revisions are stored for each supported post type.
 No longer must you rely on the `WP_POST_REVISIONS` constant, which applied universally.
+This plugin provides an interface for this new functionality.

 With this plugin enabled, simply visit **Settings > Writing** to specify the number of revisions retained for each post type.

+Why is this helpful?
+Revisions are stored in the database, and if many are stored, can cause bloat.
+This bloat may lead to slower queries, which can have a noticeable performance impact.
+The value of these revisions also depends on what is being tracked.
+For example, I may want to store every revision of the posts I write, but only desire to keep the latest five versions of each page on my site.
+Starting in WordPress 3.6, this control is available.
+WordPress doesn’t provide a native interface to specify revisions quantities, so I wrote this quick plugin to do so.

 **Development is over on GitHub: https://github.com/ethitter/WP-Revisions-Control.**